 Most of us are familiar with MD after a doctor's name.
-This stands for doctor of medicine and signifies that this person has completed four years of medical school.
-But would you know if your doctor is a DO?
+This stands for doctor of medicine and signifies that this person has completed 4 years of medical school.
+But do you know if your doctor is a DO?
 And what about the other people checking vitals, writing prescriptions, and filling in charts—PAs and NPs—what type of training do they have and what services can they offer?

 A DO is a doctor of osteopathic medicine.